Freelance Developers Manual

 Both parties must understand what the scope of the project is, including price, payment conditions, time of completion, and so forth.
-Having conditions in writing will save a lot of headache down the road because people often forget what transpired weeks or even months ago.
+Having conditions in writing will save a lot of headaches down the road because people often forget what transpired weeks or even months ago.

-Fifth, Already have a plan
+Fourth, Already have a plan

 Before even starting your business, do you have a plan or vision?